 I am using this series of versus for two reasons.
 The first is because I feel there is a strong possibility that we are living in Babylon.
 I mean the end-time epitome of Babylon, if indeed Israel is the end-time parallel of Babylon.

-The second reason I am using it is because of the word "rumour."
+The second reason I am using it is because of the word "rumor."
 Rumor is the subject of this series of verses—the object of God's warning—and it is mentioned because the rumor has a basis in truth, and so it can be a warning.
 Now if the subject that we are going to be looking into today has something to do with debt, that has something to do with our conduct as we approach the time of Jesus Christ's return.
-Is the subject that we are going to look at here the rumor that God is referring to in Jeremiah 51, verses 44 through 46?
+Is the subject that we are going to look at here the rumor that God is referring to in Jeremiah 51:44-46?

 Romans 11:34 For who has known the mind of the Lord?
 Or who has been his counselor?